(European Blastomycosis; Torulosis)

 Cryptococcosis is infection caused by fungus Cryptococcus neoformans or Cryptococcus gattii.

 People may have no symptoms or may have headache and confusion, a cough and an achy chest, or a rash, depending on where the infection is.

 The diagnosis is based on culture and examination of tissue and fluid samples.

 Antifungal drugs are given by mouth or, if the infection is severe, intravenously.

-Cryptococcus occurs primarily in soil that is contaminated with pigeon droppings.
+Cryptococcus occurs primarily in soil that is contaminated with bird droppings, particularly those of pigeons.
 The fungus is present around the world, but infection was relatively rare until the AIDS epidemic began.
-The fungus sometimes infects people with Hodgkin lymphoma or sarcoidosis and those who are receiving long-term corticosteroid treatment.
-However, cryptococcosis can also develop in people with a normal immune system.
+Cryptococcosis is the most common potentially fatal fungal infection in people with AIDS.
+The fungus also infects other people who have a weakened immune system, including people who have Hodgkin lymphoma or sarcoidosis or who take drugs that suppress the immune system, such as those used to prevent rejection of an organ transplant and, when taken for a long time, corticosteroids.
+However, cryptococcosis, particularly when caused by Cryptococcus gattii, can also develop in people with a normal immune system.

 Cryptococcosis usually causes mild and vague symptoms.
-Other symptoms occur depending on where the infection is:
+Other symptoms vary depending on where the infection is:

 Generic NameSelect Brand Names